-I am delighted to remind you of the dependent child care fund, created nine years ago to cover costs of dependent child care for full, associate, and assistant professors who are attending learned society meetings, other conferences, workshops and professional development opportunities.
+I am delighted to remind you of the dependent child care fund, created a decade ago to cover costs of dependent child care for full, associate, and assistant professors who are attending learned society meetings, other conferences, workshops and professional development opportunities.
 This fund has been created through a special allocation of the Dean of the Faculty so that faculty members with children can more easily attend professional meetings.

 Dependent Child Care Fund